evansmbithi/python/README.md

 # Python venv

 - Fetch the project from GitHub.

--    Create a virtual environment and place yourself in it.
+- Place yourself in new_env/ and create a virtual environment inside.

 - Restore the project by using pip install -r requirements.txt.
 It will look for requirements.txt and fetch and install the packages listed for that file.

 - Install a specific package pip install python-dateutil===2.7.4

 - Run your app.